-APPRAISER: You hung on to this one.
-I think that was a wise move.
-Well, anyway, we had a little confab here among several experts that were kind enough to assist me in looking at this piece and it's a little difficult to come up with a consensus.
-But I think, easily, the jug is probably worth in the area of $30,000 to $50,000--
+APPRAISER: I think it was a wise move.
+Well, anyway, we had a little confab here amongst several experts that are kind enough to assist me in looking at this piece.
+And it's a little difficult to come up with a consensus, but I think easily the jug is probably worth in the area of $30,000 to $50,000 or more.

-APPRAISER: That's a pretty good buy, I'd say, too.
+APPRAISER: (laughs) It's a pretty good buy, I'd say, too.